gorkawien/AturuxOS-CinCin/README.md

 * Bootable installation media
   * First, [download](https://www.archlinux.org/download/) the latest Arch ISO.
 Then, follow the instructions to [create a bootable device](https://wiki.archlinux.org/index.php/USB_flash_installation_media)
 * Working internet connection
-  * If you require a wireless connection, use the `wifi-menu` command to connect to a network
+  * If you require a wireless connection, use the `iwctl` command to [connect to a network](https://wiki.archlinux.org/index.php/Iwd#iwctl)

 ### Downloading and Running the Script

-1. Once you have booted into the live media, install git: `pacman -Sy git`
+1. Once you have booted into the live media, install git and dialog: `pacman -Sy git dialog --noconfirm`
    * If you encounter `error: not enough free disk space`, then increase cowspace:

      `mount -o remount,size=1G /run/archiso/cowspace`

-2. Clone this repository: `git clone git://github.com/gorkawien/Aturux-OS`
+2. Clone this repository: `git clone git://github.com/gorkawien/AturuxOS-CinCin`
-3. Run the script: `cd Aturux-OS/ && chmod +x setup && ./setup`
+3. Run the script: `cd AturuxOS-CinCin/ && chmod +x setup && ./setup`

 ## Features